-Council will set a TUAC levied on every rating unit within the District.
+Council will set a TUAC on every rating unit within the District.
 The rationale for use of this rate is contained in the Revenue and Financing Policy.

-Subsidy for Benneydale Sewerage Charge Total Revenue Requirement (\$000) No. of Properties = 4605 \$9 41
+Subsidy for Benneydale Sewerage Charge Total Revenue Requirement (\$000) All rating units in the District \$9 41